Inside Jennifer Lopez & Alex Rodriguez's Roller Coaster Relationships

 2004

-Alex gets traded to the New York Yankees on Feb.
+Rodriguez gets traded to the New York Yankees on Feb.
 15.

-Asked on Today her thoughts about the hype surrounding her husband's move to New York, as well as the attention he gets overall, particularly from women, Cynthia told Matt Lauer, laughing, "You know what, I'm flattered by that.
+Asked on Today her thoughts about the hype surrounding her husband's move to New York, as well as the attention he gets overall, particularly from women, Scurtis tells Matt Lauer, laughing, "You know what, I'm flattered by that.
 I mean he's my husband and if people find him attractive and sexy, great!
 I mean, you know, it's sexy!
 You know? it's flattering, it's flattering to me."

 Despite still being one of the best hitters in baseball, his reputation for post-season futility begins this October.
 Not so his post-season fertility, as he and Cynthia welcome their first child, daughter Natasha, on Nov.
 18.

 Lopez marries Anthony on June 5 at her Beverly Hills home, telling the guests they were invited to a garden party and surprising them with a wedding.
-Meanwhile, she answers her own question about whether you spend time sticking around to make it work, because she dropped a bombshell last year by telling W she knew right away that something wasn't right about this marriage.
+Meanwhile, she answers her own question about whether you spend time sticking around to make it work, because she dropped a bombshell in 2016 by telling W she knew "very quickly" that something wasn't right about this union.

 2007

-Rodriguez signs a new 10-year, $275 million contraact with the Yankees, again making him the highest-paid player in baseball.
+Rodriguez signs a new 10-year, $275 million contract with the Yankees, again making him the highest-paid player in baseball.

 2008